Cryptographic Hash Function in Java

 - Create a random salt value using SecureRandom class, SecureRandom class generates strong random values.
 The engineNextBytes(byte bytes) method is used to generate a user-specified number of random bytes.

-- Convert two sets of bytes into one using ByteArrayOutputStream class and creating it to ByteArray.
+- Convert two sets of bytes into one using ByteArrayOutputStream class and create it to ByteArray.

-- UUID is used to generate a random number that is converted to string and passed as input.
+- UUID is used to genmessage-digested to a string and passed as input.

 - The returned object can be converted to a hex binary format using DatatypeConverter.